narmadapeddi/End-to-End-Ecommerce-Analytics-Agent/README.md

 - ambiguity handling
 - deterministic guardrails for structurally sensitive analysis
 - human review for important or ambiguous analytical decisions

-The system is not presented as fully autonomous or production-ready.
-The goal is to demonstrate how LLM reasoning can be combined with governed analytics, database tools, and deterministic validation rather than blindly trusting generated SQL.
 ---

 ## Related Project